TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

 some older browsers do not support this technique.

-Possible values are: 0 or 1 (boolean), where "0" deactivates the option (TYPO3 CMS before 6.2) and "1" enables it (default since TYPO3
+Possible values are: 0 or 1 (boolean), where "0" deactivates the option and "1" enables it (default since TYPO3 6.2).
-6.2).

 The PHP variable reads: $GLOBALS['TYPO3\_CONF\_VARS']['SYS']['cookieHttpOnly']